markahrens/mytungsten/src/content/blog/2012/2012-best-of-music-list-prep.md

 ---

-<p>It is getting to be that time of year again, so I am looking for your help on albums I have missed that you think I need to evaluate.
-Here is my list so far of what I have listened to:</p>
+It is getting to be that time of year again, so I am looking for your help on albums I have missed that you think I need to evaluate.
+Here is my list so far of what I have listened to:

 <ul>